 Hold |

-Lowest value points of any major hotel program, however, higher credit card earnings largely make up for the lower value; 5th night free on award bookings can also add 20% more value; no resort fees on award stays; free breakfast benefit has been replaced by a less valuable credit at U.S. hotels. |
+Hilton recently increased the number of points needed to book their high end properties.
+5th night free on award bookings can also add 20% more value.
+No resort fees on award stays.
+Free breakfast benefit has been replaced by a less valuable credit at U.S. hotels. |

 IHG One Rewards |